Things to bring when you’re backpacking

 There are 23 lagoons in Muna Island.
 28 caves with ancient wall paintings.

 Wakatobi is part of the Coral Triangle, which is an area where you can find the richest marine biodiversity on the planet.
 It is made up of Wangi-Wangi, Kaledupa, Tomia and Binongko islands.
-Wakatobi is a paradise for diving enthusiasts.
+It is one of the best diving sites in Sulawesi.

 Southeast Sulawesi is where foreign tourists are seen as curiosity, even Filipinos like me.
 The receptionists at my inn in Baubau in Buton Island asked for a selfie with me.
 We were asked for photographs during a food fiesta in Muna Island (along with 3 Spanish backpackers who were with us).